DC Ink, the new young adult graphic novel line from DC, has just released its third title. DC Ink titles are standalone stories, not part [...]

 I received this book from the publisher in exchange for an honest review.
 Science fiction tells stories that apply to today, makes comments on our [...]

-Disclaimer: I received this book from the publisher, DAW Fantasy, in exchange for an honest review.
-How do you feel about students learning magic?
-How [...]
+I received this book for free from the publisher in exchange for an honest review.
+Do you love books that blend fantasy and the mundane? [...]

 With Guy Gavriel Kay's latest novel, A Brightness Long Ago, he once again proves why he is an acclaimed writer in the fantasy realm.

 It's time for new books!
 If you’re an avid reader who has been waiting anxiously for the release of an upcoming book, you know release day is Tuesday.
 And this Tuesday, May 7, was a BIG one.
 There were so many great science fiction and fantasy books that came out this week, I couldn’t focus on just one.
 So, here’s a round-up of several, including some reprints and books released as mass market editions, that I think deserve your time and energy.

 This week we chat with author Suzanne Palmer about her new release Finder, a romping science fiction caper about an interstellar repo man and professional finder named Fergus Ferguson.
 Suzanne Palmer has a fine arts degree and a Hugo, and we had the chance to interview her!
 Come meet Suzanne and then enter to win a copy of Finder.

 Mera: Tidebreaker is the first in DC's new line of young adult graphic novels under the new DC Ink imprint.
 The line introduces DC’s most iconic Super Heroes to a new generation of fans with stories told by some of the most successful authors from the young adult publishing space.
 MERA: TIDEBREAKER by Danielle Paige and Stephen Byrne is the perfect title to launch DC Ink.